AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-renders null the necessity for the work of Christ....We thus rescue the work of redemption from the appearance of having failed to achieve its end for the vast majority of those for whom Christ died...In these passages, as has been truly said, \'we may see an expansive paraphrase and exuberant variation of the original Pauline theme of the universalism of the evangelic embassage of Christ, and of his sovereignty over the world;\' and especially of the passage in the Philippians (2:9-11) where all they that are in heaven and on the earth and under the earth, are enumerated as classes of the subjects of the exalted Redeemer.\"[^153]
+renders null the necessity for the work of Christ....We thus rescue the work of redemption from the appearance of having failed to achieve its end for the vast majority of those for whom Christ died...In these passages, as has been truly said, 'we may see an expansive paraphrase and exuberant variation of the original Pauline theme of the universalism of the evangelic embassage of Christ, and of his sovereignty over the world;' and especially of the passage in the Philippians (2:9-11) where all they that are in heaven and on the earth and under the earth, are enumerated as classes of the subjects of the exalted Redeemer."[^153]

-And Alford observes: \"The inference every intelligent reader will draw from the fact here announced: it is not purgatory; it is not universal restitution; but it is one which throws blessed light on one of the darkest enigmas of divine justice.\"
+And Alford observes: "The inference every intelligent reader will draw from the fact here announced: it is not purgatory; it is not universal restitution; but it is one which throws blessed light on one of the darkest enigmas of divine justice."

-Timotheus II, patriarch of the Nestorians, wrote that \"by the prayers of the saints the souls of sinners may pass from Gehenna to Paradise.\"[^154]
+Timotheus II, patriarch of the Nestorians, wrote that "by the prayers of the saints the souls of sinners may pass from Gehenna to Paradise."[^154]

-Says Uhlhorn[^155]: \"For deceased persons their relatives brought gifts on the anniversary of their death, a beautiful custom which vividly exhibited the connection between the church above and the church below.\"
+Says Uhlhorn[^155]: "For deceased persons their relatives brought gifts on the anniversary of their death, a beautiful custom which vividly exhibited the connection between the church above and the church below."

-\"One fact stands out very clearly from the pages of patristic literature, viz.: that all sects and divisions of the Christians in the second and third centuries united in the belief that Christ went down into Hades, or the Underworld, after his death on the cross, and
+"One fact stands out very clearly from the pages of patristic literature, viz.: that all sects and divisions of the Christians in the second and third centuries united in the belief that Christ went down into Hades, or the Underworld, after his death on the cross, and